-Number of one to three unit residences in the population: 6,667
+Number of one to three unit residences in the population: 4,866

 Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-A separate analysis was done for Single Family/Duplex/Triplex improvements and for Townhouse Plats; resulting in two models for the area.

-The analysis of Single Family/ Duplex/Triplex sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, building grade less than 9 improvements located in Neighborhood 60 and subarea 3, improvements located in Neighborhood 50 and subarea 3; were generally at higher assessment levels than the rest of the non-townhouse population.
+The analysis results showed that a townhouse plat variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+The townhome properties were generally at higher assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.